Melaniemonks/HelloWorld/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+Make a list of websites that you found helpful in this project
 * [Working with Github in VS-code (Microsoft)](https://code.visualstudio.com/docs/editor/github)
 * [Using Version Control VS-Code (Microsoft)](https://code.visualstudio.com/docs/editor/versioncontrol)